-The expected time frame of healing within the abdomen is that skin should heal over within a week, and soft tissues around about 6 weeks.
-Diabetics, smokers and people with some other diseases have the risk that their tissues will take longer to heal and may have some tissue death before healing.
+The expected time frame of healing is that skin should heal over within a week, and soft tissues around about 6 weeks.
+Diabetics, smokers and people with some other diseases will have the risk that their tissues will take longer to heal, and may have some tissue death before healing.
 Operations with more aggressive liposuction and tight closure also predispose the lower abdominal wound to increased healing stress, and therefore more risk of wound problems.
-Most wound problems can be managed with appropriate dressings but may need additional surgery if there is a major wound separation.
+The top of the natal cleft (buttock crack) is a common site of delayed healing.
+Most wound problems can be managed with appropriate dressings, but may need additional surgery if there is a major wound separation.